finos/FDC3/docs/api-bridging/spec.md

 title: API Bridging Overview (next)
 ---

 The FDC3 Desktop Agent API addresses interoperability between apps running within the context of a single Desktop Agent (DA), facilitating cross-application workflows.
-Desktop Agent API Bridging addresses the interconnection of Deskop Agents (DAs) such that apps running under different Deskop Agents can also interoperate, allowing workflows to span multiple Deskop Agents.
+Desktop Agent API Bridging addresses the interconnection of Desktop Agents (DAs) such that apps running under different Desktop Agents can also interoperate, allowing workflows to span multiple Desktop Agents.

-In any Deskop Agent bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.
+In any Desktop Agent bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.

-## Recent changes
+## Recent Changes

 * Connection protocol updated
   * Added initial connection step to connection protocol diagram
   * Renumbered connection protocol steps to better map to diagram
+  * Improvements to connection protocol steps titles
   * Added optional auth token to `hello` message from bridge to DA (allows 2-way authentication)
   * Added description of atomicity requirements for handling of handshake and connectedAgentsUpdate messages by both DAB and DAs
   * Channel State Synchronization